MSc Applied and Computational Mathematics

 Applied and Computational Mathematics at KTH

-The field of computer simulations is of great importance for high-tech industry and scientific/engineering research, for example virtual processing, climate studies, fluid dynamics and advanced materials.
+The field of computer simulations is of great importance for high-tech industry and scientific/engineering research, for example, virtual processing, climate studies, fluid dynamics and advanced materials.
 Thus, computational science and engineering is an enabling technology for scientific discovery and engineering design.
-It involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualisation.
-The remarkable development of large scale computing in the last decades has turned computational science and engineering into the "third pillar" of science, complementing theory and experiment.
+It involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualization.
+The remarkable development of large-scale computing in the last decades has turned computational science and engineering into the "third pillar" of science, complementing theory and experiment.

 The Computational Mathematics track is mainly concerned with the mathematical foundations of computational science and engineering.
 However, in this track we will also discuss issues of high-performance computing.
 Given the interdisciplinarity, the final curriculum may vary greatly depending on your interests.
 The Computational Mathematics track contains courses providing knowledge of design, analysis and application of numerical methods for mathematical modelling, usable in computer simulations catering to both research and prototyping.